SKI79/SKI79/README.md

 ### Hi! 👋
 Welcome to my GitHub profile.
 This is the place I trust with my coding projects.
 Don't see anything?
 I haven't published a project yet!

-What I'm working on: My new game!
+What I'm working on: Some personal projects.
 Check my YouTube channel for updates!

 <!--